 We characterize the contribution of immigrants to US innovation, both through their direct productivity as well as through their indirect spillover effects on their native collaborators.
 To do so, we link patent records to a database cotaining the first five digits of 160 million of Social Security Numbers (SSN).
 By combining this part of the SSN together with year of birth, we identify whether individuals are immigrants based on the age at which their Social Security Number is assigned.
 We find that over the course of their careers, immigrants are more productive than natives, as measured by number of patents, patent citations, and the economic value of these patents.
 Immigrant inventors are more likely to rely on foreign technologies, to collaborate with foreign inventors, and to be cited in foreign markets, thus contributing to the importation and diffusion of ideas across borders.
 Using an identification strategy that exploits premature inventor deaths, we find that immigrants collaborators create especially strong positive externalities on the innovation production of natives, while natives create especially large positive externalities on immigrant innovation production, suggesting that combining these different knowledge pools into inventor teams is important for innovation.
 A simple decomposition suggests that despite immigrants only making up 16% of inventors, they are responsible for 30% of aggregate US innovation since 1976, with their indirect spillover effects accounting for more than twice their direct productivity contribution.

-New firm formation is a critical driver of job creation, and an important contributor to the responsiveness of the economy to aggregate shocks.
-In this paper we examine the characteristics of the individuals who become entrepreneurs when local opportunities arise due to an increase in local demand.
+We examine the characteristics of the individuals who become entrepreneurs when local opportunities arise.
 We identify local demand shocks by linking fluctuations in global commodity prices to municipality level agricultural endowments in Brazil.
-We find that the firm creation response is almost entirely driven by young and skilled individuals, as measured by their level of experience, education, and past occupations involving creativity, problem-solving and managerial roles.
-In contrast, we find no such response within the same municipalities among skilled, yet older individu- als, highlighting the importance of lifecycle considerations.
-These responsive individuals are younger and more skilled than the average entrepreneur in the population.
-The entrepreneurial response of young individuals is larger in municipalities with better access to finance, and in municipalities with more skilled human capital, and is driven entirely by the formal market.
-These results highlight how the characteristics of the local population can have a significant impact on the entrepreneurial responsiveness of the economy.
+We find that the firm creation response is almost entirely driven by young and skilled individuals.
+Their response is larger in municipalities with better access to finance and more skilled human capital, and is driven entirely by the formal market.
+These results highlight how the composition of the local population can have a significant impact on the entrepreneurial responsiveness of the economy.

 The Creation and Evolution of Entrepreneurial Public Markets with Abhishek Dev and Josh Lerner, Journal of Financial Economics, forthcoming.

 Bankruptcy Spillovers with Emanuele Colonnelli, Benjamin Iverson and Xavier Giroud, Journal of Financial Economics, forthcoming.